Question: When is the deadline for application?

 - One photocopy of your HKID card or other identity document as given in the Application Form

-- Original copy of official grading scheme issued by the University (if it is not listed on your transcript)
+- Original official ranking certificate issued by the University (if available)

 - Brief Curriculum Vitae